sachin-pikle/tips-and-tricks/private-key-permissions.md

 -r--------@ 1 user1  staff   1.6K Jun  5 10:40 /Users/user1/keys/private-key.key
 ```

+## Alternate Solution

-The other solution is to make the key file read-writeable by only you by running the following command:
+The other solution is to make the key file read-writeable only by you by running the following command:

 ```shell
 chmod 600 ~/keys/private-key.key